4teamwork/simplelayout.base/README.txt

 Introduction
 ============

-SimpleLayout is an easy to use package for creating content pages.

 SimpleLayout provides an intuitive way of adding and arranging the different elements of a page such as paragraphs, images, files and links using drag-and-drop functionality.